 "First Day of Disability" means the date you began receiving State Disability Insurance Benefits or Workers' Compensation Benefits.
-If you live in a state that does not provide State Disability Insurance Benefits and you are not receiving Workers' Compensation Benefits, the First Day of Disability is the date you became Disabled as certified by the attending Physician.

 "Workers' Compensation Benefits" means temporary disability benefits under a Workers' Compensation Law.

 "State Disability Insurance Benefits" means benefits payable in accordance with the California Unemployment Insurance code including any regulations, or benefits payable in accordance with similar statutes in any other state that provide temporary disability benefits.